Bilsson History, Family Crest & Coats of Arms

 Early Origins of the Bilsson family

 The surname Bilsson was first found in Yorkshire at Bilton, a chapelry, in the parish of Swine, union of Skirlaugh, Middle division of the wapentake of Holderness.
 "This place, called in Domesday Book Biletone, at an early period gave name to a family resident here."
 As previous mentioned, there are numerous places name Bilton and part of the reason is that the place name literally means "farmstead of a man called Bill or Billa."
 Bilston(e) is similarly popular with places in Staffordshire and Leicestershire.

 Early History of the Bilsson family

-Another 109 words (8 lines of text) covering the years 165 and 1650 are included under the topic Early Bilsson History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bilsson research.
+Another 55 words (4 lines of text) covering the years 165 and 1650 are included under the topic Early Bilsson History in all our PDF Extended History products and printed products wherever possible.

 Bilsson Spelling Variations

 Bilsson has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Bilsson have been found, including Bilton, Biltoune, Bilston, Bilson, Bilsden and many more.